WingedDash/DashBlox/Privacy Policy.md

 # Roblox Site Access

-DashBlox has full access to the roblox api which allows it to modify the website so you can see all the features DashBlox has to offer.
+DashBlox has full access to the Roblox API which allows it to modify the website so you can see all the features DashBlox has to offer.

 Here is a list of some examples of what DashBlox will be able to access:
 * Basic information about the user.
-(UserId, DisplayName, Username)
+(UserId, Display Name, Username)
 * The Ids of the pages visited.
 (AssetId, GameId, GamePassId, GroupId)
 * Change the way the website looks and behaves.
-* Read and change data on roblox.
+* Read and change data on Roblox.

-DashBlox will __not__ collect any of the data it uses on the Roblox site, it's only going to be used for the features the user wants on a specific page.
+DashBlox will __not__ collect any of the data it uses on the Roblox site, it's only going to use [storage](#chrome-storage) for the features the user wants on a specific page.

 # Open Source